SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 Your task is to create a comments app using React, React Hooks, Redux, and React-Redux Hooks.
 Please refer to the images in the ui-screenshots directory and the specifications outlined in this document.
-The styling does not need to be a pixel-perfect exact match.
-It should however look close to the images supplied.
+The styling does not need to be a pixel-perfect match (i.e. default font-types can differ, font-sizes can be eyeballed), but please respect the layout of the screenshot (i.e. alignment, indention)

 ![image of app](ui-screenshots/populated-state.png)

 ## Feature Requirements
-1. Please style the application to match the images in the ui-screenshots directory.
-2. The comment count in the main heading should update when comments are added or deleted
+1. The comment count in the main heading should update when comments are added or deleted
-3. The comment count should **not** display when there are zero comments.
+2. The comment count should **not** display when there are zero comments.
-4. When a comment is successfully submitted, the email input and comment inputs should automatically clear.
+3. When a comment is successfully submitted, the email input and comment inputs should automatically clear.
-5. If the email field is left empty the comment should not submit and an error should display (see `error-sstate.png` in `ui-screenshots`)
+4. If the email field is left empty the comment should not submit and an error should display (see `error-sstate.png` in `ui-screenshots`)
-6. If the comment field is left empty clicking the button should not trigger a submission.
+5. If the comment field is left empty clicking the button should not trigger a submission.
 6. The comments should persist if the page is reloaded.
+7. Please style the application to match the images in the ui-screenshots directory.

 ## What's in this project file?

 We know that applying for developer jobs can be very time consuming.
 In the interest of saving you some time, we have taken the liberty of bootstrapping the project with Create React App.
 We've added Redux and Thunks middleware to the package.json as well.
 We also bootstrapped the project with SASS.
 We actually use Styled Components but we don't assume you're familiar with it.
-You may use whatever CSS pre-processor you like.
-If you are familiar with Styled Components feel free to use that.
+You may use whatever CSS pre-processor that you wish (i.e. SASS, Styled Components, Emotion)

 In order to simulate working with a backend, we have provided a mock API for comments.
 We also added a script to install the dependencies for both the frontend and the API with a single command.
 Additionally, we tweaked the default start